Sagar3039/quicklymart-user/FIREBASE_PHONE_SETUP.md

 5. **Configure reCAPTCHA** settings
 6. **Test the complete flow**

-The phone authentication is now fully integrated into your QuicklyMart app! 🎉
+The phone authentication is now fully integrated into your PickNGo app! 🎉